 The expiry date (EXP) printed on the label has passed.

 You are breast-feeding LINCOCIN may pass into the breast-milk so alternatives should be discussed with your doctor.

 LINCOCIN is not to be given to a newborn baby.

 If you are not sure about the use of LINCOCIN Injection, talk to your doctor.

 - you are pregnant or intend to become pregnant.

-- your child who is to be treated was born prematurely or was of low birth weight.
+- Your child who is to be treated was born prematurely or was of low birth weight.

-- you have or have ever had any of the following conditions:
+You have any of the following conditions: